amanikiruga/study-cards/README.md

 # study-cards
-A simple flashcard application, really barebones.
+This is a simple React application that uses localstorage to create a flashcard tool.